Pasoxn/Einbot/README.md

  <h1>Welcome to Einbot.

 <h2> Einbot is a ambitious bot with high hopes, even though he was born out of a tutorial on youtube.
-Despite what you might think, he doesn't think of himself as anything less than the best boi. </h2>
+Despite what you might think, he doesn't think of himself as anything less than the best boi. *some assembly required* </h2>
 </h1>

 Needed: